 1. The Area Committee

 The Colorado Area Service Committee provides and coordinates several services at an area (State) level.
-See section IV (page 2) of the Colorado Area Service Manual for more information.
+See section IV (page 2) of the Colorado Area Service Manual (May, 2018)

 A: You may attend H&I meetings if you have any clean time at all!
 Once again, certain meetings may require security clearance.